infotexture/ot-mkdocs-demo/docs/parameters/parameters-base.md

     Specifies a filter file to be used to include, exclude, or flag content.

-    **Note:** Deprecated in favor of the args.filter parameter.
+    **Note:** This parameter is deprecated in favor of the args.filter parameter.

 -   **dita.temp.dir**

     Specifies the location of the temporary directory.

+    This parameter corresponds to the command-line option [--temp](dita-command-arguments.md#temp).

-    The temporary directory is where DITA-OT writes temporary files that are generated during the transformation process.
+    The temporary directory is where DITA-OT writes intermediate files that are generated during the transformation process.

 -   **filter-stage**